ikrahussain/Product-Profitability/README.md

 - What risks (e.g., heavy discounting, reliance on specific customers/regions) and opportunities exist for improving business performance?
 - What question(s) are you trying to answer through this analysis?

-**Learning Outcomes:** What did you learn while working on this project?
+**Learning Outcomes:**
-- Through this project, I developed a stronger understanding of how to use Power BI to transform raw data into meaningful insights.
+Through this project, I developed a stronger understanding of how to use Power BI to transform raw data into meaningful insights.
 I learned how to:
 - Create data models by linking multiple tables (customers, sales, products, employees and calendar data).
 - Build interactive dashboards to visualise trends in revenue, profit and sales performance.
 - Analyse key business metrics such as profit margins and revenue per employee.